blackbaud/skyux-sdk-angular-builders/README.md

 ## Local setup

-- Run `npm run start` to build the package and watch the for file changes.
+- Run `npm start` for local development; changes are transpiled automatically after each file is saved.
 - Change directory to `/builders-test-app` and run `npm install` and `ng serve`.

 ## Build